fastify/fastify-cli/README.md

 1. `cd yourplugin`
 2. `fastify readme <path-to-your-plugin-file>`

-Finally there will be a new `README.md` file, which provides internal informations about your plugin e.g:
+Finally, there will be a new `README.md` file, which provides internal informations about your plugin e.g:

 * Install instructions
 * Example usage